 Tydeman's Late Orange is a classic English Cox-style apple, with the attractive orange flush which is so typical of this type of apple.
-It has the Cox-style aromatic flavour, simultaneously tangy and sweet.
+It has the Cox-style aromatic flavor, simultaneously tangy and sweet.

-As the name suggests, it is a late-season variety, ripening in the middle of October in most areas.
+As the name suggests, it is a late-season variety, ripening in the middle of October.
 It can be kept until Christmas in a fridge or cold garage.
 Unlike Cox, it is not at its best when eaten straight from the tree, and is actually better if stored for a few weeks.

 Tydeman's Late Orange is reliable and easy to grow, and makes an excellent alternative to Cox's Orange Pippin.
 Disease resistance is particularly good for a Cox-style apple.